 The insurance can cover all legal costs, from lawyers and witness fees to settlements, depending on the policy terms.

 With this insurance, you provide employees who drive your company’s vehicles with up-to-date commercial auto insurance.
+This will ensure the vehicles in question are covered against things like accidents, acts of vandalism, theft and damage caused by fire.

 Depending on your needs, you may want to add the following to your policy: